tc39/proposal-object-values-entries/spec.md

             1. Append *entry* to *properties*.
   1. Order the elements of *properties* so they are in the same relative order as would be produced by the Iterator that would be returned if the EnumerateObjectProperties internal method was invoked with *O*.
   1. Return *properties*.

-The order of elements in the returned list is the same as the enumeration order that is used by a for-in statement.

 Note: The "[EnumerableOwnNames][enumerable-own-names]" section is deleted.
 Any existing references to [EnumerableOwnNames][enumerable-own-names](*x*) should be changed to [EnumerableOwnProperties][enumerable-own-properties](*x*, **"key"**)